Pacific Media Network

 The National Pacific Radio Trust receives a $3.9 million annual grant from the Government, managed by NZ On Air and overseen by the Ministry for Culture and Heritage.
 It broadcasts in English, Cook Islands Māori, Niuean, Tongan, Samoan, Tuvaluan, Kiribati Gilbertese, Fijian, Solomon Islands Pijin and Tokelauan — 11 of the 40 languages NZ On Air supports.
 This is supplemented by commercial income which is another $800k per annum.

 Since August 2017, the Trust is chaired by Tiumalu Peter Fa'afiu.
 Patrick Lino was the CEO from July 2017 to June 2019.
-An Interim CEO is currently in place.
+Don Mann was appointed CEO on 1 July 2020.

 History

 1993–2002

-Radio 531pi was set up by the Auckland Pacific Island Community Radio Trust (APICRT) in Otahuhu in 1993 as a station for Auckland's Pacific Island community.
+Radio 531pi was set up by the Auckland Pacific Island Community Radio Trust (APICRT) in Ōtāhuhu in 1993 as a station for Auckland's Pacific Island community.
 According to Massey University sociologist Paul Spoonley the station reached Pacific communities who were not served by commercial radio, and helped establish a pan-Pacific identity.
 The station initially sustained on $1.25 million of Government funding each year with limited staff salaries, but by the 2001–02 and 2002-03 financial years it was earning more than $1 million a year in advertising income.

 The trust's directors during this time included Samoan businessman Arthur Anae, Tongan AUT University lecturer James Prescott and former Federated Farmers president Brian Chamberlin.
 Tuaratini, a Radio 531pi announcer during its early years, said her role was to continue the oral traditions of Pacific culture.
 Faaolo Utumapu, the first totally blind student to gain a Bachelor of Communication Studies at AUT University, became a Radio 531pi host in 2000.